"I hope a lady climbs it first," I blurted out. Crickets. I immediately wished I could suck the words back in.

 "Why do you feel entitled to have an opinion, let alone express it on such a public forum?"

 These comments, I believe, come from a reservoir of hurt and anger created after centuries of women's oppression and from sexism that continues today.
-This reservoir exists in the mind of women.
-Some women are very tapped into it.
-They are sometimes called "angry feminists."
+This reservoir exists in the each woman’s subconscious.
+Some women are very tapped into it; they are sometimes called "angry feminists."
 Some women, like me, are surprised when they come in contact with the reservoir.
-Did I really just say that out loud?
+(Like, did I really just say that out loud?)

 We’ve seen remarkable feats accomplished by women in climbing and other sports.
 We’ve also witnessed as girls have excelled in school over the last few decades, often out-competing their boy peers.
 And for the first time in U.S. history, a woman will be an option on the presidential ballot.

-"You know, there wasn't girl sports when I went to school," Nan answered.
+"You know, there weren’t girl sports when I went to school," Nan answered.
 "I was always so jealous of my brother.
 I knew I was the better athlete."

 The meme was a reaction to Hey Flash Foxy's upcoming GirlCrew Ramble in the Gunks.
 The event will, as their website reads, "celebrate the magic of women climbing with women."
 The exclusion of men from this gathering and last year’s Women’s Climbing Festival in Bishop, California sparked a myriad of responses from men, many of them jokes about either having a Men’s Climbing Festival the same week or showing up to the women’s events in banana hammocks.